arnogericke/Geocoding/README.md

                Proper asset management for the client was top of the list of priorities.

 # Benefit:
-               I was able to learn a lot regarding what is possible leveraging AI and Prompt Engineering, helping create a program which is tiny in scope, but performs very well.
+               I was able to learn a lot regarding what is possible leveraging AI and Prompt Engineering, helping me create a program which is tiny in scope, but performs very well.
                Having no experience in coding or using AI, I gained experience in solving a known problem, using unknown to me techonlogies.
                Using free services at first like Geopy as a test bed, then quickly realising the limitations of that service, I was able to keep development costs low.
                Continued development allowed me to move on to faster paid API's, which cut output time down 94%, from one return a second to 15 returns a second.